Designations Congruent with Things: Chapter 9

 “Whatever you are about to say, don’t,” Hermann snaps.

-“Cognitive dissonance,” Newt finishes, shooting Hermann his best who’s-the-jerk-now look.
+“—cognitive dissonance,” Newt finishes, shooting Hermann his best who’s-the-jerk-now look.

 “Likely because they don’t have significant cognitive dissonance,” Hermann says.
 “Because they’re compatible.”

-“The drift,” Hermann says, “which you are, if I’m correctly interpreting your meandering train of thought, rather creatively equating to synaptic transmission, in which a certain threshold must be reached to trigger the depolarization required for electrical propagation along a neuron."
+“Drift compatibility,” Hermann says, “which you are, if I’m correctly interpreting your meandering train of thought, rather creatively equating to synaptic transmission, in which a certain threshold must be reached to trigger the depolarization required for electrical propagation along a neuron."

 “How charitable,” Hermann replies.
 “There are several problems with your model.”

 “Let’s call this one your model,” Newt replies.
 “I never formally committed to anything like what you’re describing.
-This is just a thing that you’ve put together in a very Newtonian manner using our longstanding and extremely reasonable mutual skepticism of floor matches as a means of assessing drift compatibility, your new knowledge of neuroscience, and your long history of following my extremely logical if not always perfectly explained trains of thought.”
+This is just a thing that you’ve put together in a Newtonian manner using our longstanding and extremely reasonable mutual skepticism of floor matches as a means of assessing drift compatibility, your new knowledge of neuroscience, and your long history of following my extremely logical if not always perfectly explained trains of thought.”

 “This is not my model, Newton,” Hermann says, still amused, still making progress on his sherry.

-“Well it’s not mine, dude, you can’t just make up models and then ascribe them to me and force me to defend them.
+“Well it’s not mine, dude, you can’t just make up models then ascribe them to me and force me to defend them.
 I have some standards.”

-“I am certain that the only reason you are claiming not to conceptualize the drift in the way I just described, is because your model—” Hermann trails off in unmistakable sudden realization.
+“I’m certain the only reason you’re claiming not to conceptualize the Drift in the way I just described is because your model—” Hermann trails off in unmistakable realization.
 He gives Newt an incisive, interested, and edgy look.

 Newt tries to appear innocent, or, failing that, at least extremely sick, entirely exhausted, possibly dying.
 “Your model, Hermann.
 Yours.”